cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

     * Flexible number of pairs of ``task`` / ``glob`` / file names + ``formatter()``
     * Only ``formatter([OPTIONAl_REGEX])`` provides the necessary flexibility to construct the output so we won't bother with suffix and regex
     * Use all "Combinatoric generators" from itertools.
 Use the original names for clarity, and the itertools implementation under the hood
-    * Put all new generators in an itertools submodule namespace to avoid breaking user code.
+    * Put all new generators in an ``combinatorics`` submodule namespace to avoid breaking user code.
 (They can import if necessary.)
     * The ``itertools.product(repeat)`` parameter doesn't make sense for Ruffus and will not be used